 Ari and his wife Traci

 In 1987, Ari Golden joined the United States Army and was stationed in Germany.
 Ari received numerous awards and decorations throughout an impressive 28-year career serving his country as a member of the Army National Guard.
 Ari volunteered at the Clinton Area Fire and Rescue for twelve years, working his way through the ranks to captain.
-Traci Golden, Ari’s late wife, described him a hard worker saying, “Ari never did a job half-way, he always gave 110% to make sure that it was done right and always complete.”
+Traci Golden, Ari’s wife, described him a hard worker saying, “Ari never did a job half-way, he always gave 110% to make sure that it was done right and always complete.”

 Ari met his wife Traci in his hometown of Bay City, Michigan in March of 1998, marrying just a year later.
 Ari and Traci lived in Laingsburg, Michigan and raised three children together; Neve, Ian and Evan.
 Ari and his family spent many weekends traveling up north to Gladwin, Michigan, enjoying outdoor activities as a family including hunting, fishing and biking.

 In 2011 after returning from a tour in Iraq, Ari was diagnosed with a rare blood disorder called Waldenstrom macroglobulinemia (WM), a form of Non-Hodgkin’s Lymphoma which was treatable, but unfortunately not curable.
 Ari underwent six months of chemotherapy treatments and two additional years of maintenance treatment, after which he was officially in remission and resigned from the fire station to spend time with his family.